rjpgt/writing-your-first-utility-classes-exercises/README.md

 The README within `starter` has more details about the exercises, so be sure to read the instructions.

-Repeat the above process for every single exercise.

 ## Troubleshooting

 If you have any problems, then please reach out in the Discord.